-Carbon dioxide concentrations ranged from low-400 ppm during unoccupied periods and up to just over 1,800 ppm during occupied periods.
+Carbon dioxide concentrations ranged from low-400 ppm during unoccupied periods and up to around 3,500 ppm during occupied periods.
 The American Society of Heating, Refrigeration, and Air-conditioning Engineers (ASHRAE) recommend maintaining indoor carbon dioxide concentrations below 1000 ppm for classroom environments and below 800 ppm for office environments.
 It is important to remember that carbon dioxide is not a toxin but is a constituent in exhaled breath, and is used as an indicator in determining whether or not adequate amounts of outside make-up air are entering an area.
 In a building with insufficient make-up air, carbon dioxide levels can build up without adequate dilution.
 Symptoms in buildings with high carbon dioxide levels involve sleepiness, headaches, excessive fatigue, and eye irritation.
-The sampling results indicate that all three classrooms had periods of time where adequate amounts of fresh air are not being provided by the ventilation system.
+The sampling results indicate that three out of the four classrooms had periods of time where adequate amounts of fresh air are not being provided by the ventilation system.